-In October 2018, Amazon founder Jeff Bezos -- currently the world’s richest man -- had a net worth of $160 billion, according to Forbes.
+As of May 2019, Amazon founder Jeff Bezos -- currently the world’s richest man -- had a net worth of $151.8 billion, according to Forbes.
 Bezos has made a wide variety of investments through Amazon; Bezos Expeditions, his venture capital firm; Nash Holdings LLC, a private company he owns; the Bezos Family Foundation; and his own personal fortune.
 The man is so rich, his net worth eclipses the gross domestic product of many countries.

 His investments are out to save the world, too.

 Bezos Expeditions has invested in biotech companies seeking to cure cancer, agriculture tech companies aiming to solve world hunger, finance tech companies empowering underserved communities and educational tech companies helping people prepare for an evolving job market.
 Keep reading to see what other surprising companies the famous billionaire is investing in.

 In April 2017, Bezos invested $190 million from his personal cash flow during a Series D funding round for EverFi.
 The educational technology company focuses on financial education, social and emotional learning, and STEM and career readiness, among other offerings.
 According to the EverFi website, the company is “fulfilling the need for scalable education in an ever-changing world.”